BenefitFinder/BenefitFinder.github.io/homepage/index.md

   - image_path: /assets/images/health_image.png
     alt: "Health Benefits"
     title: "Health & Wellness"
-    excerpt: "Programs that benefit your health."
+    excerpt: "There are a lot of programs that can help pay your medical bills.
+This includes things like reduced-cost or free insurance for you and your dependents."
   - image_path: /assets/images/food_image.png
     alt: "Food Benefits"
     title: "Addressing Hunger"
-    excerpt: "Programs that help you find food."
+    excerpt: "These programs help keep you from going hungry.
+SNAP can help make ends meet along with more specific programs like WIC or emergency food assistance."
   - image_path: /assets/images/housing_image.png
     alt: "Housing Benefits"
     title: "Housing Support"
-    excerpt: "Get help with rent or housing costs."
+    excerpt: "Housing is hard to find and expensive right now.
+Fortunately there are options to get rental assistance or public housing.
+This can extend to emergency housing as well."
   - image_path: /assets/images/work_image.png
     alt: "Employment Benefits"
     title: "Help to stay on your feet."
-    excerpt: "Assistance finding and applying for jobs."
+    excerpt: "Sudden or prolonged unemployment can be devastating.
+Times like these are when you can collect unemployment benefits or look towards things like WorkSource to help you get back on your feed."
 ---

-Welcome to **Benefit Finder**, a tool that helps you discover federal, state, and local benefits that match your needs.
+Welcome to **Benefit Finder**, a tool that helps you discover and apply for benefits that match your needs.

 <form action="/search/" method="get" style="text-align:center; margin: 2rem 0;">
   <input type="text" name="q" placeholder="Search pages..." style="padding:10px; width:300px; border-radius:8px; border:1px solid #ccc;">